 What is the Financial Modelers’ Manifesto?

-The Financial Modelers’ Manifesto is a proposal calling for greater fiscal and risk-management responsibilities in the wake of the housing market collapse and subsequent financial crisis of 2007-2008.
+The Financial Modelers’ Manifesto is a proposal calling for greater fiscal and risk-management responsibilities in the wake of the housing market collapse and the subsequent financial crisis of 2008-2009.
 It was created by two financial engineers – Paul Wilmott and Emanuel Derman.

-In the past, both Derman and Wilmott wrote extensively about financial models and human error.
+In the past, both Derman and Wilmott have written extensively about financial models and human error.
 Both noted in separate articles that as financial tools develop and change, so, too, do the ways that individuals respond to them.

 The pair suggests that individuals, with the constant growth and evolution of financial technology and modeling, begin to lose sight of the reality that every model contains inherent flaws.
-Instead, as new models emerge, people tend to believe the latest model is without flaws and tend to lose the ability to spot flaws in the new model.
+Instead, as new models emerge, people tend to believe the latest model is without flaws.
+This belief affects peoples’ perceptions to the extent that they actually tend to lose the ability to spot flaws in the newest model.

 Before the Financial Modelers’ Manifesto

-In 2000, Paul Wilmott wrote about the increased levels of math in finance and the simultaneous decrease in common sense, saying, “Unfortunately, as the mathematics of finance reaches higher levels so the level of common sense seems to drop.
-There have been some well-publicized cases of large losses sustained by companies because of their lack of understanding of financial instruments…”.
+In 2000, Paul Wilmott wrote about the increased levels of math in finance and the simultaneous decrease in common sense.
+He stated, “Unfortunately, as the mathematics of finance reaches higher levels, so the level of common sense seems to drop.
+There have been some well-publicized cases of large losses sustained by companies because of their basic lack of understanding of financial instruments…”.

-Emanuel Derman also wrote about people and their assumptions regarding financial solutions, stating, “There are always implicit assumptions behind a model and its solution method.
+Emanuel Derman also wrote about people and their assumptions regarding financial solutions.
+He observed, regarding financial modeling, “There are always implicit assumptions behind a model and its solution method.
 But human beings have limited foresight and great imagination, so that, inevitably, a model will be used in ways its creator never intended.
 This is especially true in trading environments…but it’s also a matter of principle: you just cannot foresee everything.
 So, even a “correct” model, “correctly” solved, can lead to problems.
 The more complex the model, the greater this possibility.”

 Both Wilmott and Derman were touching on the aspects of finance and modeling that they would collectively expound upon in the Financial Modelers’ Manifesto.